 What is Austrian National Day?

-October 26th, 2021, marks the 66th year of Austrian National Day, although the date has only been a public holiday since 1965.
+October 26th marks the Austrian National Day – the date has only been a public holiday since 1965.

 It was on this day in 1955 that Austria signed its so-called Declaration of Perpetual Neutrality.